bridcourtney/Your-PMP-Journey/README.md

 The application was tested to ensure it successfully met the expectations of each User Story without error.
 Please view the Executed Test Protocol in link below -

  -   Executed Test Protocol - [View](Test_Protocol/Test_Scripts_performed.pdf)

+## 404 & 500 Handling

+The pages are created, and django handles all 404 requests & 500 and redirects to the relevant template.
+All attempts to access invalid URLS returns the 404 page.

 ## Validators